MaxKorlaar/Pxl/readme.md

 ### A short guide on setting it up server-side:
 * Upload all files, except for the ones listed in the .gitignore file, to your server
     * If you can use `git`, then use this instead.
-Clone this repo in your the desired location.
+Clone this repo in the location.
-* In your web server, change the root directory to '/path/to/pxl/public'.
+* In your web server, change the root directory to '/path/to/pxl-project-directory/**public**'.
 * Configure Pxl by renaming env.example to .env and editing the environment configuration.
 * Set up Pxl by installing composer **first** and executing `php composer install` in Pxl's directory (_Unless your composer file is named `composer.phar`, then it's `php composer.phar install`_)